psmay/advent-2021-kotlin/README.md

 ----------------

-At work, I use Visual Studio and C#, and I'm really fond of LINQ, but I don't use Windows at home, every time I try to get something C#-based going at home, using VS Code, I despair; the experience leaves much to be desired.
+At work, I use Visual Studio and C#, and I'm really fond of LINQ, but I don't use Windows at home.
+Every time I try to get something C#-based going at home, using VS Code, I despair; the experience leaves much to be desired.
 So I thought I'd use Advent as an excuse to get friendly with something new.
 (But don't be surprised if my work shows a bit of